4 police investigated in woman's death in Mexican resort

 4 police investigated in woman’s death in Mexican resort

 MEXICO CITY (AP) — Mexican state prosecutors say they are investigating four municipal police officers in the death of a woman in the Caribbean coast resort of Tulum.
-The attorney general’s office in Quintana Roo state did not identify the victim, her nationality or how she died in the incident Saturday evening.
-But social media users have posted videos showing a female officer appearing to kneel on the woman’s back while she was being arrested.
+The attorney general’s office in Quintana Roo state did not identify the victim in the incident Saturday evening.
+But El Salvador’s Foreign Relations Ministry said she was Salvadoran.
+Social media users posted videos showing a female officer appearing to kneel on the woman’s back while she was being arrested.
 The videos show the victim was unresponsive and handcuffed later, when several officers lifted her into a patrol truck.
 Prosecutors said Sunday that one female and three male officers are under investigation.
-It says fingerprints and forensic evidence are being examined.